 Far Far Gallery is a new and evolving exhibition and studio space that will bring contemporary art to the rural community of Cropredy, North Oxfordshire.
-The gallery conversion is an expansion of a long established Lockbund Gallery and Lockbund Foundry programme, created by artists, Simon Allison and Jane Hamilton, that spans over three decades of working closely with national, international and artists and galleries in the creation of artworks.
+The gallery conversion is the evolution of a long established Lockbund Gallery and Lockbund Foundry programme, created by artists, Simon Allison and Jane Hamilton, that spans over three decades.

 Central to the purpose of the new gallery is the creation of artist residency and work experience opportunities.
 Our hope is to provide early-career and established artists with the opportunity to inhabit a working studio, with access to experienced staff and other artists.
 Residencies have often culminated in an exhibition, Far Far will allow the continuation and growth of this programme - making new connections and offering space and support to artists and their practice.